GMO companies launch website to fight anti-biotech movement

 "This latest effort will likely do little to stop the consumer backlash against genetically engineered foods that has been brewing for years," said Wenonah Hauter, executive director of Food & Water Watch, a consumer organization.

 Grocery retailer Whole Foods said this year it would require suppliers to label any product made with genetically modified ingredients.
-And the Natural Products Association, which represents 1,900 food industry players, has called for a uniform national standard for GMO labeling.
+And the Natural Products Association, which represents 1,900 food industry players, has called for a uniform standard for GMO labeling to apply nationwide.

-Burrito chain Chipotle Mexican Grill Inc recently became the first major U.S. restaurant chain to disclose GMO ingredients and is moving to remove such products from its supply chain.
+Burrito chain Chipotle Mexican Grill Inc. recently became the first major U.S. restaurant chain do disclose GMO ingredients and is moving to remove such products from its supply chain.